 I never really enjoyed non-objective art so I just assumed that I wouldn’t make it as a fine artist.
 In a way, my timing was perfect.
 By the time I had the confidence and the savings to leave advertising, the art world had changed and representational art was coming around in popularity and acceptance.

-But full time is not possible for a lot of artists and relocating to go to one of the good schools may not be possible.
+But full time is not possible for a lot of artists and relocating in order to go to one of the good schools may not be possible.
 There are some wonderful alternatives available today that were not available to me in those days.
-There are workshops with gifted artists as well as some on-line training that I think is excellent.
+There are workshops with gifted artists as well as some online training that I think is excellent.
 Truly, good instruction today can come right to your computer.

 I think that there is great value in a very concentrated, focused workshop with someone who has solid teaching experience.
 And I like the idea of going away for some workshops.
 You are not tempted to just run and pick up the dry cleaning and no one expects you to make dinner.